cnumr/best-practices/chapters/BP_004_en.md

 ### Description

-Autocompletion, or automatic completion, is a very widespread feature consisting in suggesting to the user results related to his research during his typing.
-For example, a site to find a route will suggest "Paris", "Lyon Part-Dieu", and "Paray le Monial" when the user types "Par".
+Autocomplete is a popular feature that suggests search-related results when the user is typing.
+For example, a site that allows you to find a route will suggest "Paris", "Lyon Part-Dieu" and "Paray le Monial" when the user types "Par".

 The implementation of autocompletion usually consists in sending a request to the server for each character entered to retrieve the corresponding results.
 We can therefore have a lot of requests made and a lot of resources spent.